How do chemicals from the groundwater get into my home or building?

 How do you know if vapors are coming from inside the home or from the groundwater?

-The sampling device we place in the home only tells us if vapors are present in the air inside the home.
+The sampling device we place in the home or building only tells us if vapors are present in the air inside the home.
 It does not tell us the source of those vapors.
 If vapors are detected in the initial sample above an action level, the Air Force will conduct additional testing to look for inside sources.
-If none are identified, vapor intrusion is the likely source.
-If contaminants are measured above an action level, a VIMS would be offered to the resident.
-If an inside source is identified, we ask the resident to remove the item and then test again.
+If none are identified, vapor intrusion is the likely source and, if above an action level, a VIMS would be offered to the resident.
+If an inside source is identified, we ask the resident to remove the item and then we test again.

 If the inside sources are removed and follow-up tests are still positive, the sampling team may conduct a pressure test to artificially create optimal vapor intrusion conditions.
 If those tests produce a positive result, then it’s likely that the groundwater is the source of the vapors in the home.